Skip to main content

 -- WebAIM

-• In 2012, NV Access received the American Foundation for the Blind's Access Award, recognizing NVDA's impact on digital accessibility for blind users worldwide.6
+• In 2012, NV Access received the American Foundation for the Blind's Access Award, recognizing NVDA's impact on digital accessibility for blind users worldwide.19

 • Microsoft published a feature profile of NVDA on its Microsoft Unlocked platform, reporting over 250,000 users in 175+ countries and acknowledging NVDA as critical infrastructure for blind digital participation.1

 • Fernando, a blind job seeker in Brazil, wrote to NV Access: "Companies never hire us because they do not want to bear the cost of the screen reader.
-Making use of NVDA allows me to enter the labor market without requiring the company to bear the costs acquisition of a paid screen reader."7 The portability matters: unlike JAWS, which is tied to a licensed machine, NVDA can run from a USB drive on any Windows computer -- Teh described it as a tool that "can be copied to a USB stick, which can be used on any PC at school or university, with no installation required."3
+Making use of NVDA allows me to enter the labor market without requiring the company to bear the costs acquisition of a paid screen reader."20 Unlike JAWS, which is tied to a licensed machine, NVDA can run from a USB drive on any Windows computer.
+Teh described it as a tool that "can be copied to a USB stick, which can be used on any PC at school or university, with no installation required."3

 What care sounds like (builder-side interventions)

-Care at the design and development level involves building software that works with screen readers, not despite them:
+Care at the design and development level involves building software that screen readers can fully navigate:

 • "Why do blind people have to pay so much when many of them are unemployed?" -- Michael Curran, explaining why he built NVDA as free software1

-• "Accessibility and equitable access is a right and should be available to everyone." -- NV Access8
+• "Accessibility and equitable access is a right and should be available to everyone." -- NV Access21

 • "We test every release with NVDA and JAWS before shipping."

-• "We're partnering with NV Access to ensure our PDFs are readable by screen readers." -- the premise of Adobe's 2012 partnership6
+• "We're partnering with NV Access to ensure our PDFs are readable by screen readers." -- the premise of Adobe's 2012 partnership19

 • "We wrote heading structures and ARIA labels so screen reader users can navigate by landmarks, not by guessing."